 How to apply for a permit to export cultural goods

-The forms for applying for an export permit for certain older cultural goods and for applying for an export licence for cultural goods can be downloaded from the links on the right.
+The application forms for an export permit and export licence for cultural goods can be downloaded under Related documents (Relaterade dokument) below.

 How are the forms to be filled in?

-Instructions for filling in an application for an export permit are found at the back of the form.
+Instructions for filling in the application for an export permit are found at the back of the form.

-Instructions for how to fill in the form for an application for an export licence are shown in Commission implementing regulation (EU) No 1081/2012 (see “Explanatory notes”).
+Instructions for filling in the application for an export licence are shown in Commission implementing regulation (EU) No 1081/2012 (see “Explanatory notes”).

 Where should the forms be sent?